-- 1. Procurement Regardless of whether the State elects to follow State or Federal rules in accordance with the A-102 Common Rule, the following requirements must be followed for procurements: - a.
+- 1. For procurement activity covered by USDA implementation of the A-102 Common Rule, regardless of whether the State elects to follow State or Federal rules, the following requirements must be followed: - a.
 A State agency or institution shall not award a contract to a firm it used to orchestrate the procurement leading to that contract.
 Examples of services that would disqualify a firm from receiving the contract include preparing the specifications, drafting the solicitation, formulating contract terms and conditions, etc. (7 CFR sections 3016.60(b) and 3019.43). - b.
+A State or local government shall not apply in-State or local geographical preference, whether statutorily or administratively prescribed, in awarding contracts (7 CFR section 3016.60(c)). - 2.
+For procurements covered by the USDA adoption of 2 CFR part 200 and the regulations at 2 CFR section 416.1, the following applies: - a.
+A prospective contractor that develops or drafts specifications, requirements, statements of work, invitations for bids, requests for proposals, contract term and conditions or other documents for use by a State under this program shall be excluded from competing for such procurements.
+Such prospective contractors are ineligible for contract awards resulting from such procurements regardless of the procurement method used.
+However, prospective contractors may provide States with specification information related to a State procurement and still compete for the procurement if the State, and not the prospective contractor, develops or drafts the specifications, requirements, statements of work, invitations for bid, and/or requests for proposals used to conduct the procurement (2 CFR section 416.1(a)). - b.
+Procurements by States under this program shall be conducted in a manner that prohibits the use of statutorily or administratively imposed in-State or local geographic preferences except as provided for in 2 CFR section 200.319(b) (2 CFR section 416.1(b)).

-A State or local government shall not apply in-State or local geographical preference, whether statutorily or administratively prescribed, in awarding contracts (7 CFR section 3016.60(c)).
-However, an institution operating the CACFP may use a geographical preference for the procurement of unprocessed agricultural products, both locally grown and locally raised (Section 4302 of Pub.
+- 3. Procurement of Unprocessed Agricultural Products Notwithstanding the requirements in paragraph 1.b. above, or in 2 CFR section 200.319(b), an institution operating the CACFP may use a geographical preference for the procurement of unprocessed agricultural products, both locally grown and locally raised (Section 4302 of Pub.
 L. No. 110-246, 122 Stat.
-1887, June 18, 2008). - 2.
+1887, June 18, 2008). - 4.
 Suspension and Debarment Mandatory awards by pass-through entities to subrecipients are excluded from the suspension and debarment rules (2 CFR section 417.215(a)(1)).